Speakers are far more simple – and yet complicated – than you might realize.

 I’ll also help you learn a lot more about the kinds of tweeters.
 You’ll learn how they’re used, why they’re important, and much more.

 Tweeters are the audio drivers in a speaker system that produce the upper range of sound you hear.
 Because higher sound frequencies have smaller sound waves their size is smaller than the other speakers they work alongside.

 Tweeters are generally small as they produce smaller-wavelength audio and have a small cone.
-Generally speaking they’re best used when pointed toward the listener.
+Generally speaking, they’re best used when pointed toward the listener.

 Most are limited to a specific range of audio production such as 3 kilohertz to 20 kilohertz (kHz) maximum, although it depends on the specific speaker’s limitations.
 The typical range of human hearing is around 20 Hz to 20kHz.

-Kilohertz is a term used to describe the frequency of sound produced, or the cycles per second of an audio signal waveform.
+Kilohertz is a term used to describe the frequency of the sound produced, or the cycles per second of an audio signal waveform.